meronex/meronex-form/README.md

     `<TextField name={'name'} label="Name" defaultValue={'a'} validate={(v) => { if (!v || v === '') return 'Name is required..!!'; return true; }} />`

-    And that's it!
-The onUpdate will be triggered with all the form data and you can then set it to the state object.
+    That's it!
+The onUpdate will be triggered with all the form data, you can then set it to the state object.

 ## Why?

+I wanted a validation component for few inputs I have, and I found the existing libraries to be either too complex or too rigid for my use case.

-1. Minmal and dead-simple API
+1. Minimal and dead-simple API
 2. Minimal documentation/concepts
 3. Easy to fork and modify
-4. No dependiences
+4. No dependencies

 ## How it works?